Learn more about me

 Amahla enters 2019 releasing her follow up single "Dorothy's Verses" and playing full sets at The Jazz Cafe, Royal Albert Hall in addition to selling out her first headline show at the Roundhouse as she releases her first project.

 Her debut EP ‘Consider This’ demonstrates a storytelling ability long beyond her years, exploring issues of Domestic Violence, Race and Class and inner city life.
 The release ebbs and flows between the arresting and poignant acapella styles of “Consider This” and “These Times I’ll Wait”, and the neo-soul influences of “Old Soul” and “River”.
 It’s a culturally important release, with an undeniably talented songwriter at its core.

 She possesses the vocal ability to knock your ears clean off your head..but instead puts all the focus and effort into the subject matter, using her singing ability as a vehicle for her stories”–Earmilk

 “[Dorothy’s Verses] pieces together the truth of Amahla’s life through fragmented memories, brought to life with help from Amahla’s detailed and diligent songwriting” – Complex UK

 “[a] sensational performance by 21 year old Hackney native amahla..with her breathtaking debut single Old Soul” – Tom Robinson BBC Radio 6 Music

-Generally I think i'm a laugh haha, still i'm not afraid to engage with political issues.
+Generally I think i'm a laugh haha, i'm pretty regular to be honest, it's not till I start singing...

-Black music FUELS MY SOUL and I want to bring this raw feeling to my music.
-Like that uncontrollable movement when you listen to James Brown's "Cold Sweat" or when your face screws up when your hear Billie Holiday.
+Black music fuels my soul, I want that raw feeling to be a big part of my music.
+Like that uncontrollable movement when you listen to James Brown's "Cold Sweat" or how your face screws up when your hear Billie Holiday.

 What sets you apart?